vicchimenti/Faculty-Experts/README.md

 - [] implement section content link in footer
 - [] migrate degree one to subtitle
 - [] change name to Faculty Experts
+- [] ud standard content selectors to profile card for stylesheet